vvdleun/audiostreamerscrobbler/README.md

 ## Plans

-At the top of my list is adding support for multiple players (of multiple types) at once.
+At the top of my list is improving the support of multiple players.
 After that, I'd like to add an optional GUI mode to make it possible to configure the program in a much more user-friendly way.

 Then, I'd like to add HEOS by Denon support.
 Please let me know if there's any demand for support of other types/brands of audio streamers.